Connect with us

 He assigns it to a field officer through the system.
 The officer receives a notification on their phone.
 They visit the location, assess the situation, and update the system with photographs and notes.

 The supervisor can see, without leaving his desk, that work is progressing.
-When the officer marks the drain as cleared, the system can automatically notify the citizen who reported it.
+When the officer marks the drain as cleared, the system is programmed to automatically notify the citizen who reported it.

 A man looking at his mobile phone

 Digital portals cannot replace conversation.
-They can make sure conversation may happen more often.
+They are designed to ensure dialogue occurs more frequently.

 Examples in Practice

-Lagos State operates a citizen feedback portal called Citizen Gateaway.
+Lagos State operates a citizen feedback portal called Citizen Gateway.
 The portal allows residents to report infrastructure issues, and the state uses this data to prioritize maintenance efforts.

 Abia State: Community Voice

 Abia State implemented a feedback system focused on primary healthcare centers.
-Citizens can report drug shortages, staff absenteeism, and facility conditions through a simple USSD code that works on any phone.
+Citizens are able to report drug shortages, staff absenteeism, and facility conditions through a simple USSD code that works on any phone.

 Kano State: Market Feedback

 The Kano State government worked with market unions to deploy a feedback system in major markets.
-Traders can report sanitation issues, security concerns, and infrastructure problems through their phones.
+Traders have the opportunity to report sanitation issues, security concerns, and infrastructure problems through their phones.

 Simplicity

-A portal that requires training to use may not be used.
-Citizens need to understand how to submit a report within seconds of opening the app or website.
+A portal that requires training to use runs the risk of remaining unused.
+Citizens need to understand how to submit a report within seconds of opening the app or digital platform.
 Forms should ask for the minimum information necessary.
 Dropdown menus should use plain language.

 Accessibility

-Not everyone has a smartphone.
-Not everyone has reliable internet.
-Portals can work through multiple channels so that citizens with feature phones can still participate.
-USSD codes, SMS shortcodes, and interactive voice response systems can extend reach beyond smartphone users.
+Not everyone possesses a smartphone.
+Not everyone enjoys reliable internet.
+Portals are structured to function through multiple channels so that citizens with feature phones can still participate.
+USSD codes, SMS shortcodes, and interactive voice response systems extend reach beyond smartphone users.

 Transparency

-Citizens who submit reports want to know what happened.
-A system that accepts input but never provides output may quickly lose users.
-Status tracking and completion notifications can close the loop and encourage continued participation.
+Citizens who submit reports desire to know what happened.
+A system that accepts input but never provides output is susceptible to losing users quickly.
+Status tracking and completion notifications close the loop and encourage continued participation.

 Responsiveness

-Nothing destroys citizen trust faster than reporting into a void.
+Nothing erodes citizen trust faster than reporting into a void.
 Even when a report cannot be acted on, an explanation matters.
-That response takes seconds to send and can preserve the citizen’s willingness to report again.
+That response takes seconds to send and preserves the citizen’s willingness to report again.

 Anonymity Options

-Some citizens may fear reprisal for reporting certain issues.
-Portals can offer the option to submit anonymously while still allowing follow-up for those who choose to identify themselves.
+Some citizens may harbor fears of reprisal for reporting certain issues.
+Portals are equipped to offer the option to submit anonymously while still allowing follow-up for those who choose to identify themselves.

 Technical Considerations